iuri/iurix/README.md

 The design bellow, shows a vertical architecture of the message system.
 It describe how a client request is processed and stored and responded.

 ![alt Vertical Architecture](https://www.iurix.com/resources/images/vert-arch.png)
 Figure 1.
-One possible vertical architecture for a data system that combines several components.
+One possible vertical architecture for a data messaging system.
+I shows a few aspects and components of the organism.
 [Kleppmann, M. 2010]

 The content-item module guaratees that content (i.e. messages) are reliable, scalable and maintenable.